Golden Gate Transit: Fleet

 Golden Gate Transit has operated mostly suburban-style coaches fitted with high-back seats, overhead luggage bins, and reading lights since its inception.
 The full fleet has been equipped with wheelchair lifts since 1997 for accessibility.
 Bike racks were installed on buses beginning in 1999 as part of the Bike Racks on Buses program.

-Current fleet

-The active fleet consists of 147 buses owned by Golden Gate Transit.
-GGT also operates buses owned by Marin Transit, as described here.

-Historical fleet

 Fares

 Golden Gate Transit charges different fares, depending on distance (zones) traveled and method of payment.
 Fares can be paid with cash or Clipper card.
-As of July 1, 2021, adult cash fares are as follows:
+As of July 1, 2024, adult cash fares are as follows: